Dask on Coiled

 [0.67021758, 0.61936337, 0.78851248, 0. ]])

-To tackle the problem of scaling the computation for large datasets, where the array would not fit in memory, we took the map-reduce approach on the chunks of the arrays which can be described as follows:
+To tackle the problem of scaling the computation for large datasets, where the entire array (matrix) would not fit in memory, we took the map-reduce approach on the chunks of the arrays which can be described as follows.

-Consider a small chunk of a large 2D array as follows:
+Consider a small chunk of a large 2D array:

 Now to understand map-reduce on a chunk of a large matrix, let's try to understand it with a simple example of two vectors.
 To perform the map step of the map-reduce algorithm for Euclidean distance, we calculate the squared sum of a pair of vectors, which is demonstrated in the image below: